 - Titanium Dioxide

 Zinc oxide is a physical barrier sunscreen.
-It blocks both UVA rays and UVB rays so it’s broad spectrum.
+It blocks both UVA rays and UVB rays, so it’s a broad spectrum.

-Zinc can leave a white cast, but with new technology it is able to break down the particles so it is better absorbed on the skin without leaving behind a white cast.
+The zinc can leave a white cast, but with new technology, it can break down the particles to better absorb the skin without leaving behind a white cast.

-Look for non-nano zinc oxide.
-This is used to ensure low risk of the zinc being absorbed into the bloodstream since it sits on the skin’s barrier.
+Look for non-nano zinc oxide to ensure a low risk of the zinc being absorbed into the bloodstream since it sits on the skin’s barrier.

 Titanium dioxide only blocks part of the UVA rays, but does block the UVB rays.
 This ingredient, like zinc oxide, can leave a white cast as it creates a physical barrier.